 Latinos, then Blacks, are the two cultures most likely to not graduate high school.
 These kids, at a much higher rate than others, are then often left to simply fall by the wayside financially and emotionally in life.

 Educationally, that's where we are as a country, and there's no denying it.
-To a group like ours that has formulated solutions for a living for the past 40 years, this is simply just an inept and outdated funding design, yet is quite repairable.
+To a group like ours, this is simply just an inept and outdated funding design, yet is quite repairable.

-A great post-grad education should not put children in a lifelong tuition debt at 17 years old.
-Public education should be of the highest quality in North Charleston S.C., just as it is in the #1 ranked state of Massachusetts.
+A great post-grad education should not put children in a lifelong tuition debt at 17 years old; and a K-12 education should be of the same quality in North Charleston S.C., as it is in the #1 ranked public schools state of Massachusetts.

-My name is R.M.
-Johnson.
 You and I both live in the same world.
 We have passed through, and then watched our children pass through, our financially emaciated educational system.
-We live in too rich of a country for schools to still exist like those of Principal Henry Darby in North Charleston, S.C. in the story down below.
+We live in too rich of a country for schools to still exist like those of Principal Henry Darby in North Charleston, S.C. in the story down below that you are about to read.
+It's shameful.

-The MY Plan is a problem-solving design.
-MY paints the picture of a realistic concept that would perpetually generate the massive daily dollars needed to pay for everything from school meals to master’s degrees in the 99,200 public schools, the 29,700 private schools, the 6,000 colleges, and the over 1,000 and rapidly growing technical colleges across all of America, from coast-to-coast.
+MY, paints the picture of a realistic plan that would perpetually, perpetually, generate the massive daily dollars needed to pay for everything from free nutritious school meals to free master’s degrees in the 99,200 public schools, the 29,700 private schools, the 6,000 colleges, and the over 1,000 and rapidly growing technical colleges across all of America, from coast-to-coast.

-The true genius of the MY design though, is that while paying for all the costs of school resources and tuitions, MY will simultaneously free up significantly more spending dollars in each and every household in our country.
+The true genius of the MY design though, is that while paying for all the costs of school resources and tuitions, MY would simultaneously free up significant family spending dollars in each and every household in our country.

-You are about to be introduced to creative problem-solving at its finest.
-I realize that's quite a statement, but the group that brings you The MY Plan for consideration has formulated solutions for corporations globally for their entire careers, and they are damn good at it.
+You are seeing creative problem-solving at its finest.
+I realize that's quite a statement, but the group that brings you The MY Plan for consideration has formulated solutions for corporations globally for 40 years, and they are damn good at it.
 In fact, I’d say they don't miss.
 I would apologize for how that may come across, but this is not the time for self-abnegation.
 This is the time to come forward if you know you have the answer, lay it out there, and then welcome others to challenge it.
-Good luck with that, as our group has challenged the MY concept up one side and down the other internally for 15 years.
+Good luck with that, as our group has challenged the MY concept up one side and down the other internally for 16 years.
 Our consensus?

-We know it will work.
+We know MY will work.
 And it would not just “work.”
-It is surely to be so well received and demanded by everyone that it would quickly become our new normal across our land.
+It is surely to be so well received and demanded by everyone that, though logistically challenging, MY would quickly become our new normal across our land.

-A fair opportunity is not happening for those that need it most, and nothing on the horizon is changing that if there’s no huge new resource of dollars for education to be found.
-Equal opportunity is and always has been very much about money.
-Period.
+All can see that a fair opportunity is not happening for those that need it most, and nothing on the horizon is changing that if there is no huge new resource of dollars for education to be found.
+An equal opportunity to learn in our country is, and always has been, very much about money, as is clearly realized once you read Henry Darby’s story.

 So here we go ol’ buddy…